wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 = What if my site security has already been compromised by a hacker? =

 Wordfence Security is the only WordPress security plugin that is able to repair core files, themes and plugins on sites where security is already compromised.
 However, please note that site security can not be assured unless you do a full reinstall if your site has been hacked.
 We recommend you only use Wordfence Security to get your site into a running state in order to recover the data you need to do a full reinstall.
 A full reinstall is the only way to ensure site security once you have been hacked.

 = How will I be alerted that my site has a security problem? =

 Wordfence Security sends security alerts via email.
 Once you install Wordfence Security, you will configure a list of email addresses where security alerts will be sent.
 When you receive a security alert, make sure you deal with it promptly to ensure your site stays secure.

 = My WordPress site is behind a firewall.
 Doesn't that make it secure? =

 If your site is accessible from the web, it means that people you don't know can execute PHP code on your site.
 They have to be able to execute PHP code, like the core WordPress code, in order for your site to work.
 Most WordPress security threats allow a hacker to execute PHP code on your website.
 The challenge hackers face is how to get their malicious PHP code onto your site to compromise your security.
 There are many upload mechanisms that WordPress itself, themes and plugins offer and the vast majority of these are secure.
 However, every now and then a hacker discovers an upload mechanism that is not secure or a way of fooling your site into allowing an upload.
 That is usually when security is compromised.
-Even though your site is behind a commercial firewall, it still accepts web requests that include uploads and executes PHP code and as long as it does that, it may become face a security vulnerability at some point.
+Even though your site is behind a commercial firewall, it still accepts web requests that include uploads and executes PHP code and as long as it does that, it may face a security vulnerability at some point.

 = Will Wordfence Security protect me against the Timthumb security problem? =

 The timthumb security exploit occurred in 2011 and all good plugins and themes now use an updated version of timthumb (which the creator of Wordfence Security wrote and donated to the timthumb author) which closes the security hole that caused the problem.
 However we do scan for old version of timthumb for good measure to make sure they don't cause a security hole on your site.

 = Does Wordfence Security support IPv6? =

 Most definitely!
 As of Wordfence version 6.0.1 we fully support IPv6 with all security functions including country blocking, range blocking, city lookup, whois lookup and all other security functions.
 If you are not running IPv6 Wordfence will work great on your site too.
 We are fully compatible with both IPv4 and IPv6 whether you run both or only one addressing scheme.

 = Where can I learn more about WordPress security? =

-Designed for every skill level, [The WordPress Security Learning Center](https://www.wordfence.com/learn/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc) is dedicated to deepening user's understanding of security best practices by having access to in-depth articles, videos, industry survey results, graphics and more.
+Designed for every skill level, [The WordPress Security Learning Center](https://www.wordfence.com/learn/) is dedicated to deepening user's understanding of security best practices by having access to in-depth articles, videos, industry survey results, graphics and more.

 == Screenshots ==